ijtools/RegionFeaturesJ/README.md

 ### Adding its own feature

-It is possible to include its own user-defined feature(s) into the resulting Table.
-Each use feature must extends the `Feature` class, and implement two methods:
+It is possible to include its own user-defined feature(s) into the resulting Table, without having to modify the plugin.
+Each user-defined feature must implement the `Feature` interface, and implement two methods:

 * The `compute(...)` method is used to retrieve data that were already computef from the regions.
 It returns an object whose class is specific to the feature.
-* the `updateTable(...)` method populates the ResultsTable with the feature data computed on the image.
-It may contains only a subset of the information computed during the process.
+* the `updateTable(...)` method populates the `ResultsTable` with the feature data computed on the image.
+It may contain only a subset of the information computed during the process.

 It is possible to rely on other features for computing new features.
 For example, the "Circularity" feature is computed based on the "Area" and "Perimeter" features.
-When implementing a feature, it is possible to declare in the constructor which features it depends on.
-Then, when the feature is computed, it can first control that required feature area computed, and compute them if necessary.
+When implementing a feature, it is possible to declare which features it depends on, by overriding the `requiredFeatures()` method.
+Then, when the feature is computed, it can first control that required features are computed, and compute them if necessary.
-Note that the results TAble is populated only with features that are specified by using the `add(featureClass)` method.
+Note that the results Table is populated only with features that are specified by using the `add(featureClass)` method.

 ### Planned extension